inex/ixp-manager-docs-md/docs/features/docstore.md

 Note also that all we record is user ID, file ID and time.
 No IP address or other information is recorded.

+## Patch Panel Files

+As a useful convenience, the per-member document store presents a virtual directory which collates any patch panel files that have been uploaded to a member's current or past cross connect record.

 ## Access Considerations

 **IXP Manager** generates a complete directory hierarchy for each of the four user classes.
 As such, users will only see the directory hierarchies that lead to files that are accessible to them.
 If a leaf directory does not contain a file that a user class cannot access then they will not see the directory in the listings.